salesforce-ux/stylelint-sds/README.md

     ```
 - The above commands would setup the packages to run the stylelint rules on `test-repository` .css files.

-## stylelint-rules
+## stylelint-plugin-sf-sds
 This package contains all the rules we need for SDS.

 ## test-repository
-This packages is used for testing all the rules added to `stylelint-rules` and `.stylelintrc.yml`
+This packages is used for testing all the rules added to `stylelint-plugin-sf-sds` and `.stylelintrc.yml`

 ## Other useful commands